-Stop everything—this is a special announcement from the Lake County Sheriff's Office Community Engagement Unit in Florida, warning local heroin dealers that they're about to be fucked the fuck up.
+Stop everything – this is a special announcement from the Lake County Sheriff's Office Community Engagement Unit, warning local heroin dealers that they're about to be fucked the fuck up.

 Some Twitter users have compared the clip to an ISIS propaganda video, pointing out that it shares a couple of caliphate trademarks: masked men and threats delivered directly to camera.
-Others have criticized the sheriff for presenting an image of a militarized police force.
-But some think it falls somewhere between a paintball arena training video, the Taken monologue, and a Tim and Eric skit.
+Others have criticised the Sheriff for presenting an image of a militarised police force.
+Others, like myself, think it falls somewhere between a paintball arena training video, the Taken monologue and a Tim and Eric skit.

-The sheriff's office hasn't commented on reactions to the video, but the short seems to be serving its purpose.
-When Grinnell started the Community Engagement Unit, one objective was to create viral video content to spread whatever word the police department wanted to spread.
-Considering the video, posted a couple of days ago, already has more than half a million views, it looks like he's doing alright.
+The Sheriff's office hasn't commented on reactions to the video, but the short seems to be serving its purpose; when Grinnell started the Community Engagement Unit, one objective was to create viral video content to spread whatever word the police department wanted to spread.
+Considering the video, posted a couple of days ago, already has over half a million views, it looks like he's doing alright.